fortana-co/react-dropzone-uploader/README.md

 - `submitButton`
   + submit button

-Each key points to a [default CSS class bundled with RDU](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/styles.css).
+Each key points to a [CSS class in the default stylesheet](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/styles.css).
 A class can be overridden by pointing its key to a different class name, or it can be removed by pointing its key to the empty string `''`.

 If you prefer to use style object literals instead of CSS classes, point a key to a style object.
 The style object is passed to the target component's `style` prop, which means it takes precedence over its default class, but doesn't overwrite it.